Hammerspoon/hammerspoon.github.io/getting-started.md

 We've now bound `cmd+alt+ctrl+R` to a function that will reload the config and display a simple alert banner on the screen for a couple of seconds.

-One important detail to call out here is that `hs.reload()` destroys the current Lua interpreter and creates a new one, so any code you place after it in this function, won't ever get executed.
+One important detail to call out here is that `hs.reload()` destroys the current Lua interpreter and creates a new one.
+If we had any code after `hs.reload()` in this function, it would not be called.

 ### <a name="fancyreload"></a>Fancy configuration reloading